33 High-Protein Dinners

 - Grill chicken for 6–7 minutes per side, until cooked through and juices run clear.
 Remove, cover with foil, and let rest.

 - Meanwhile, bring chicken broth or water to a boil in a pot.
-Add quinoa, reduce heat to low, cover, and simmer for 15 minutes until liquid is absorbed.
+Add quinoa, reduce the heat to low, cover, and simmer for 15 minutes until the liquid is absorbed.

-- Fluff quinoa with a fork, stir in lemon juice and parsley.
+- Fluff the quinoa with a fork, then stir in the lemon juice and parsley.

 - Slice chicken and serve over quinoa.
 Enjoy immediately!